chrishayesmu/Blender-Spritesheet-Renderer/README.md

 > :grey_question: If you select an object without any [material slots](https://docs.blender.org/manual/en/latest/render/materials/assignment.html), one will be created and assigned to automatically while rendering or previewing.

-> :warning: If any select objected has more than 1 material slot, rendering will be disabled.
+> :warning: If any selected object has more than 1 material slot, rendering will be disabled.
 Mapping each material to a material slot just becomes too complicated from a UI perspective for this addon.
-You'll have to split up your mesh so that each mesh can have a single material.
+You'll have to split up your objects so that each mesh can have a single material.

 Each material set can have a **role** assigned to it.
 This is simple metadata describing how that material set is ultimately used, which is passed through to the JSON output file for other tools to consume.
 It is also used internally for naming individual output files in a consistent way before they are combined into a single spritesheet; for this reason, the role must be unique across material sets (except for the "Other" role as this can feasibly be needed multiple times).
+The role has no effect on the actual rendered output.
+For example, selecting the "Normal (Unity)" role does not automatically produce a normal map.
+You still need to manually set up the materials to do that.
 </details>

 ## Rotation options